Strengthening the potato production system in response to climate change

 The goal is to provide farmers with greater harvest security, ensuring that potato production is at least 1.5-3% higher than current cultivars in conditions of low precipitation.

-This initiative will also establish a communication platform to promote the generation of knowledge, standardized methodologies, and the exchange of regional experiences.
+This initiative is establishing a communication platform to promote the generation of knowledge, standardized methodologies, and the exchange of regional experiences.

 Participating countries